oracle-quickstart/oci-hpc/playbooks/roles/healthchecks/files/meshpinger_readme.md

 **--objectstoreurl**

 Pre-Authenticated Request(PAR) url where meshpinger logs will be uploaded.
-This can be used by customers to easily share meshpinger logs to OCI operator.
-OCI operator can create a PAR to objectstore bucket owned by them and share it with customer to enable them to share the logs
+This can be used by customers to easily share meshpinger logs with OCI during any incidents.
+OCI can provide a PAR to objectstore bucket and share it with customer to enable sharing of meshpinger logs.

-**--singlesubnet**
+**--enable_inter_rail_ping**

 This option specifies all rdma interfaces on hosts in the hostlist file are part of a single subnet.
 In this case meshpinger will do pings to all remote IPs from all local interfaces on a given host.
 It is to be noted that when this option is chosen net.ipv4.neigh.default.gc_threshX [X=1-3] sysctl setting on every host may need to be bumped up to hold the necessary arp entries per local interface.
 Eg. For running meshpinger on a 512 host cluster with each host having 16 rdma interface, size of the arp table should be atleast 130816(511 * 16 * 16).
 Accordingly it is recommended to set all the 3 sysctl thresholds -  net.ipv4.neigh.default.gc_threshX[X=1-3] to 130816.
-Be default meshpinger assumes each rdma interface on a host is on a separate subnet and performs pings between rdma interfaces that have the same pci address.
+By default, meshpinger only pings along the rails.

 **--threads_per_intf**